 D&E JUNGLE KITCHEN

-This became our go to place for dinner.
+This became our go-to place for dinner.
 The food is delicious, everything can be made vegan with or without tofu, the service is excellent, the prices are low and it’s located just a few minutes’ walk from Leela Valley.
 I made it my mission to try every single curry on the menu and I can proudly say: mission accomplished!
-My favorite ones were without a doubt the yellow and green.
+My favourite ones were without a doubt the yellow and green.